 We’ve seen plenty of sunrises around the world, and a North Carolina beach sunrise is one of my favorites.

-Watching a sunrise is our Daily Habit on our North Carolina beach vacations.
+Watching a sunrise is our Daily Habit on our North Carolina beach vacation.
 Of course, staying in beachfront accommodation makes that an easier thing to do.

 Thanks to the Intra-Coastal Waterway, you’ll find many places along the North Carolina coast to see the sun set over the water.

-The Brunswick Islands also run east to west, so in the Fall months (when the planets and align perfectly) it’s becomes the perfect place to see the sun rise and set over the ocean!
+The Brunswick Islands also runs from east to west, so in the Fall months (when the planets align perfectly) its becomes the perfect place to see the sun rise and set over the ocean!

 The places we have experienced a beautiful sunset have been: